jeremy812/ML_Tools/README.md

 4. Analyze the types of errors the models make.

-⋅⋅* What data would a human have used to avoid these erros?
+⋅⋅* What data would a human have used to avoid these errors?

 5. Have a quick round of feature selection and engineering.